-A new agreement regarding public sector employment, Spain’s first feminist general strike, and protests by pensioners are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Spain in the first quarter of 2018.
+A historic agreement on industrial action regulations and a narrowing gender pay gap are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Sweden in the second quarter of 2018.

-Unemployment fears in the financial services sector, the enactment of the EU General Data Protection Regulation, the shadow economy in the catering sector and solutions to labour shortages are the main topics of this article.
-This country update reports on the latest developments in working life in Latvia in the first quarter of 2018.
+A peak-level wage agreement, a rise in the pension rate and an important ruling for platform workers are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Spain in the second quarter of 2018.

-The shift of social contributions from employers to employees, the renegotiation of collective agreements in major companies, and the application of the Unique Pay Law are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Romania in the first quarter of 2018.
+The ending of Estonia’s longest ever strike, the re-establishment of tripartite social dialogue, and changes in legislation to tackle the gender pay gap are the topics of interest in this article.
+This country update reports on the latest developments in working life in Estonia in the second quarter of 2018.

-Ongoing political uncertainty, Uber’s business practices, trade union growth and gender equality in the workplace are the main points of interest in this article.
-This country update reports on the latest developments in working life in the Czech Republic in the fourth quarter of 2017.
+The conclusion of a new collective agreement in the public sector, an important merger for trade unions, and a new think tank to improve working life for seniors are the main topics of interest in this article.
+This country update reports on the latest developments in working life in Denmark in the second quarter of 2018.

-Reforms affecting strikers’ rights, social dialogue on the institutional framework for collective agreements, and the approval of the annual national collective agreement are the main topics of interest in this article.
-This country update reports on the latest developments in working life in Greece in the first quarter of 2018.
+A draft law on the right for part-time employees to return to full-time work and the success of the third round of collective bargaining in the public and construction sectors are the main topics of this article.
+This country update reports on the latest developments in working life in Germany in the first quarter of 2018.

 Eurofound’s work on COVID-19 examines the far-reaching socioeconomic implications of the pandemic across Europe as they continue to impact living and working conditions.
 A key element of the research is the e-survey, launched in April 2020, with five rounds completed at different stages during 2020, 2021 and 2022.
 This is complemented by the inclusion of research into the ongoing effects of the pandemic in much of Eurofound’s other areas of work.